-This RMP is intended to improve the understanding of the vegetative structures, wildlife habitat, and restoration opportunities present within the Plan area.
+This RMP is intended to facilitate a better understanding of the vegetative structures, wildlife habitat, and restoration opportunities present within the Plan area.
 By understanding these variables, habitats can be preserved and enhanced while an increasing human population can also thrive and benefit.
-The RMP also provides recommendations and implementation measures to preserve and improve vegetation, wildlife habitat and water recharge, and to locate areas for low-impact recreational use in the Tijeras Arroyo Bio-Zone.
+The RMP also provides recommendations and implementation measures to preserve and improve vegetation, wildlife habitat, and locate areas for low-impact recreational use in the Tijeras Arroyo Bio-Zone.

-A major management obstacle is the different ownership of the parcels in the Bio-Zone Plan area.
-The parcels are owned by many different private citizens and governmental agencies (See Figure 2) throughout the Plan area.
-Collaboration, acquisition, transfers, coordination, and possible donations between the parcel owners and COA Open Space Division will be necessary to achieve the goals and objectives of the RMP.
-In addition OSD must work with private landowners to ensure that development does not damage the channel or fragile habitat areas within the TABZ.
+A major management obstacle is the multitude of parcels owned by many different private citizens or governmental agencies (See Figure 2) throughout the Plan area.
+Collaboration, acquisition, transfers, coordination, and possible donations between the parcel owners and COA Open Space Division will be necessary to achieve the goals and objectives of this RMP.

-The Open Space Division has been working with the COA Planning Department to coordinate certain aspects of the East Gateway Plan Sector Development Plan with the Bio-Zone RMP.
-For example, Singing Arrow Park, an adjacent archaeological site, and other City-owned lands nearby could be incorporated into the OSD network to create additional opportunities for parking and trailhead access into the Bio-Zone.
+The Open Space Division has been coordinating with the COA Planning Department to incorporate certain aspects of the East Gateway Plan Sector Development Plan (soon to be completed) with the Bio-Zone RMP.
+For example, Singing Arrow Park, an adjacent archaeological site, and other City owned lands nearby could be incorporated into the OSD network to create additional opportunities for parking and trailhead access into the Bio-Zone.

-1.1.1.
-Bio-Zone Goals
+1.1 Goals for Tijeras Arroyo Biological Zone (TABZ) Major Public Open Space (MPOS) are:

-1) Conserve and restore natural resources, wildlife, and environmental features;

-- 2) Conserve and protect cultural resources; - 3) Provide opportunities for outdoor education and low-impact recreation;

-4) Enhance vegetative biodiversity habitat within disclimax (disturbed) areas and the overall Bio-Zone.
+- Conservation of natural resources, wildlife, and environmental features; - Conservation and protection of cultural resources; - Provision of opportunities for outdoor education and low-impact recreation; - Enhance vegetative biodiversity habitat within disclimax areas and the overall Bio-Zone.

-5) Facilitate aquifer recharge and help filter storm water pollutants.

-1.1.2.
-Bio-Zone Objectives
+1.2 Objectives for TABZ are:

-- Acquire more parcels within the Bio-Zone to incorporate into the City Major Public Open Space network.
-This is crucial to allow fluid management of the land as a bio-zone. - Preserve remaining native vegetation communities; - Restore native vegetation in needed areas; - Improve wildlife habitat to ensure species' protection; - Implement restoration measures, such as bio-swales, to reduce pollutants and toxins washing in from adjacent developments and storm water conveyances; - Design and install appropriate improvements to City-owned Major Public Open Space areas- provide boundary protection, trails, signs, and other improvements that will enhance visitor experience while protecting vegetation and wildlife habitat; - Enhance visitor access via designated trail-heads or parking areas; - Protect sensitive cultural resources and enhance environmental quality; - Preserve natural channel morphology; - Develop strategies to minimize erosion, re-vegetate disturbed areas, and protect archaeological sites; - Provide interpretive and educational opportunities to help visitors of all ages better understand natural systems, human use, and dynamic land management strategies; - Encourage long-term stewardship of this site through Open Space Volunteer programs to assist and enhance the management and protection of the natural and cultural resources; - Provide routine patrols by the Open Space staff to inspect site and conditions and to provide information and make contact with visitors and volunteers; - Provide visitor safety and resource protection with the collaboration of Albuquerque Police Department (APD) Open Space officers;
+- Preserve remaining native vegetation communities; - Restore native vegetation in needed areas; - Improve wildlife habitat to ensure species' protection; - Implement restoration measures, such as bio-swales, to reduce pollutants and toxins washing in from adjacent developments and storm water conveyances; - Design and install appropriate improvements to City owned Major Public Open Space areas-provide boundary protection, trails, signs, and other improvements that will enhance visitor experience while protecting vegetation and wildlife habitat; - Enhance visitor access via designated trail-heads or parking areas; - Protect sensitive cultural resources and enhance environmental quality; - Develop strategies to minimize erosion, revegetate disturbed areas, and protect archaeological sites; - Provide interpretive and educational opportunities to help visitors of all ages better understand natural systems, human use, and dynamic land management strategies; - Encourage long-term stewardship of this site through Open Space Volunteer programs to assist and enhance the management and protection of the natural and cultural resources; - Provide routine patrols by the Open Space staff to inspect site and conditions and to provide information and make contact with visitors and volunteers; - Provide visitor safety and resource protection with the collaboration of Albuquerque Police Department (APD) Open Space officers; - Due to area having inconsistent and separated City owned parcels throughout the designated area known as the Bio-Zone, acquiring more land into the City Major Public Open Space network is crucial for there to be fluid management of the land as a Bio-Zone.